211 Misconduct in Research and Other Scholarly Activity

 I. Public Health Service (PHS).
 The unit within the Department of Health and Human Services (HHS) that includes the Office of Public Health and Science and the following Operating Divisions: Agency for Healthcare Research and Quality, Agency for Toxic Substances and Disease Registry, Centers for Disease Control and Prevention, Food and Drug Administration, Health Resources and Services Administration, Indian Health Service, National Institutes of Health, and the Substance Abuse and Mental Health Services Administration, and the offices of the Regional Health Administrators.

-K. Research/Scholarly Record.
-Any data, document, computer file, or any other written or non-written account or object that reasonably may be expected to provide evidence or information regarding the proposed, conducted, or reported research or scholarly activity that constitutes the subject of an allegation of misconduct.
-A research or scholarly activity record includes, but is not limited to, grant or contract applications, whether funded or unfunded; grant or contract progress and other reports; laboratory notebooks; notes; correspondence; videos; photographs; X-ray film; slides of biological materials; computer files and printouts; manuscripts and publications; equipment use logs; laboratory procedure records; animal facility records; human and animal subject protocols; consent forms; and participant research files.
+K. Research or Other Scholarly Activity Record (record).
+Any data, document, computer file, digital media, or any other written or non-written account or object that reasonably may be expected to provide evidence or information regarding the proposed, conducted, or reported research or other scholarly activity that constitutes the subject of an allegation of misconduct.
+A research or other scholarly activity record includes, but is not limited to, grant or contract applications, whether funded or unfunded; grant or contract progress and other reports; laboratory notebooks; notes; correspondence; videos; photographs; X-ray film; slides of biological materials; computer files and printouts; manuscripts and publications; equipment use logs; laboratory procedure records; animal facility records; human and animal subject protocols; consent forms; and participant research files.

 M. Retaliation.
-An adverse action taken against a complainant, witness, or committee member by University or one of its members in response to a good faith allegation of research or scholarly misconduct; or, good faith cooperation with a research misconduct proceeding.
+An adverse action taken against a complainant, witness, or panel member by University or one of its members in response to a good faith allegation of misconduct or, good faith cooperation with a misconduct proceeding.

-O. Vice Provost for Research (VPR).
-The Vice Provost for Research works closely with the Provost, his/her staff, the Deans, and Department Chairs on research policy.
-The VPR has ultimate authority for administering the provisions of this policy.
+O. Vice Provost for Research.
+The Vice Provost for Research (VPR) works closely with the Provost, their staff, the Deans, and Department Chairs on research policy.
+The VPR is designated the Research Integrity Officer and has ultimate authority for administering the provisions of this policy.
 The VPR keeps the Provost and any other appropriate University officials or entities informed throughout the progress of an investigation.

-1. Any inquiry or investigation into allegations of misconduct in research or in other scholarly activities must proceed promptly and with due regard for the reputation and rights of all individuals involved.
+1. Any inquiry or investigation into allegations of misconduct must proceed promptly and with due regard for the reputation and rights of all individuals involved.

 2. The University will take all reasonable steps to assure that: